 North American university rankings

 University rankings can be a useful source of information and many students want to apply to the highest ranked university that they are eligible for.
-The universities we work with are named among the best in the USA or Canada by popular university rankings and student surveys.
+The universities we work with are named among the best in the world, USA or Canada by popular university rankings and student surveys.

 How North American universities are ranked